HerrTaeubler/Win11-privacy-tool/README.md

 ## Disclaimer

 Use this script at your own risk.
-While efforts have been made to ensure safe operation, the author is not responsible for any potential issues that may arise from using this script.
+While efforts have been made to ensure safe operation, i am not responsible for any potential issues that may arise from using this script.

 ## Contributing